chizzletaz/BakeAndBinge/README.md

 - The category name is used in the recipe collection.
 - The username is used in the recipe collection.

-During a meeting to discuss my project my mentor (Antonio Rodriguez) explained that in these cases you can also create relations with foreign keys, by linking the ObjectId (created by MongoDB) in the collections, instead of the actual name.
+During a meeting, to discuss my project, my mentor (Antonio Rodriguez) explained that in these cases you can also create relations with foreign keys, by linking the ObjectId (created by MongoDB) in the collections, instead of the actual name.
 So instead of using the category name in the recipe collection, the ObjectID that belongs to this category name is used.
 The same principle is used for the username.
-The advantage is that when a category (or username) is changed, the name automatically changes in the recipe collection.
+The advantage is that when a category name (or username) is changed, the name automatically changes when it is called from the recipe collection.

-To use this the routes and function had to be adjusted, resulting in more complex functions.
-The ObjectID number has to be converted to a name.
+To use this the routes and function had to be adjusted, resulting in more complex functions, because the ObjectID number has to be converted to a name.
 In case of the category name you find the document in the categories collection, where the ID is equal to the ObjectID of the category name that is stored in the recipes collection.
 ```
 for recipe in recipes: